2023 NC State Wolfpack football team

-The 2023 NC State Wolfpack football team will represent North Carolina State University during the 2023 NCAA Division I FBS football season.
-The Wolfpack will play their home games at Carter–Finley Stadium in Raleigh, North Carolina, and compete as members of the Atlantic Coast Conference.
-They will be led by head coach Dave Doeren, in his 11th season.
+The 2023 NC State Wolfpack football team represented North Carolina State University during the 2023 NCAA Division I FBS football season.
+The Wolfpack played their home games at Carter–Finley Stadium in Raleigh, North Carolina, and competed as members of the Atlantic Coast Conference.
+They were led by head coach Dave Doeren, in his 11th season.
+The NC State Wolfpack football team drew an average home attendance of 56,919 in 2023.

-Previous season

-The Wolfpack finished the 2022 season 8–5, 4–4 in ACC play to finish tied for third place in the Atlantic Division.
-They received an invitation to the 2022 Duke's Mayo Bowl where they were lost 12–16 to Maryland.